front-end-intermediate/session-11/readme.md

   // no return
 ```

-Structural change.
+## Structural Change

-Pass in the pirates function (the "reducer function") when we call createStore.
-This will allow the user to pass in their own reducer function.
+We will pass in the pirates function (aka the "reducer function") when we call `createStore()`.
+This will enable users (here, developers) to pass in their own reducer function.

 e.g.: